past events

 Robert Codd

-A rare semi-staged performance of Handel’s great oratorio - probably the first professional performance in Bath since the eighteenth century.
+A rare semi-staged performance of Handel’s great oratorio - thought to be its first professional performance in Bath since the eighteenth century.
 The Georgian Festival Chorale and St. Woolos Sinfonia present a spectacular performance of Handel’s Solomon directed by Daniel Robert Cushing and featuring countertenor Neil Moore as Solomon and soprano Emilie Parry-Williams as both Solomon's Queen and The Queen of Sheba.
-Tickets £25-£8, available online here

 Pedwardine Ensemble Recital at CGS Newchurch Sunday 2nd April 2023 at 3pm